 What is Laurelton Hall?

-Laurelton Hall is a country estate that was built in 1902, in the environs of Oyster Bay, New York.
-Laurelton Hall became the home of Louis Comfort Tiffany and his family.
-Laurelton Hall was a place where Louis Comfort Tiffany would go to escape the city life of New York City.
+Laurelton Hall was built in 1902.
+Laurelton Hall was a place where Louis Comforty Tiffany would go to escape the city life of New York City.
 The house also served as inspiration for many of his works throughout his lifetime.

 - What is Laurelton Hall?